 - Oregon State University.
 Graduate Research/Teaching Assistant, Department of Botany and Plant Pathology (1975-1977)

 - Technician, Fred Hutchinson Cancer Research Center, Seattle (1974-1975)

 - Secondary School Science Teacher, College Musim, Mokala, Zaire.
 (Peace Corps) (1972-1974)

 - Doctor of Science (honoris causa) from the Tamil Nadu Agricultural University, Coimbatore, India (2014)

 - Leadership in Science Public Service Award from the American Society of Plant Biologists (2013)

-- Doctor of Science (Honoris Causa) from Govind Ballabh Pant University of Agriculture and Technology (GBPUA&T) in Pantnagar, Uttarakhand (2011)
+- Doctor of Science (honoris causa), Govind Ballabh Pant University of Agriculture and Technology, Uttarkhand, India (2011)

-- National Institute of Food and Agriculture (NIFA) Partnership Award for Innovative Program Models (2010, member of the National Plant Diagnostic Network Team)
+- USDA the National Institute of Food and Agriculture (NIFA) Partnership Award for Innovative Program Models (2010, member of the National Plant Diagnostic Network Team)

 - E.C.
 Stackman Award from the University of Minnesota (2009)

-- Leader Alumni Award from the Oregon State University College of Agriculture (2008)
+- Outstanding Alumnus of Oregon State University’s College of Agriculture (2008)